Yandex Cloud

 --bucket \<bucket_name\> --key

-• You can delete multiple objects with the delete-object command:
+• You can delete multiple objects using the delete-object command:

 aws --endpoint <https://storage.yandexcloud.net> s3api delete-objects \